-Notes

-Richard Tanter is a Senior Research Associate at the Nautilus Institute for Security and Sustainability and Honorary Professor in the School of Social and Political Sciences at the University of Melbourne.
-His recent publications include The Tools of Owatatsumi: Japan’s Ocean Surveillance and Defence (with Desmond Ball, 2015), “The Corporatisation of Pine Gap” (with Desmond Ball, Bill Robinson, and Philip Dorling), Nautilus Institute Special Report (2015), and “Expanded Communications Satellite Surveillance and Intelligence Activities Utilising Multi-beam Antenna Systems” (with Desmond Ball, Duncan Campbell, and Bill Robinson), Nautilus Institute Special Report (2015).
-He can be reached at rtanter@nautilus.org.

-Documentation for the following paragraphs is provided in Tanter 2015, the online version of Table 1.
+Extended version of an article to appear in Asian Perspective, Vol. 39, No. 4 (2015)

+For full documentation of status and sources, see Richard Tanter, “Table: Indonesian nuclear power reactors, under governmental consideration, 2010 – 2015”, at http://nautilus.org/network/associates/richard-tanter/publications/.

-Russian interest in selling a floating nuclear power plant to Indonesia is longstanding, with approaches made as early as 1997, decades before Russia’s first such plant was built (Muraviev and Brown 2008).
+Russian interest in selling a floating nuclear power plant to Indonesia is long-standing, with approaches made as early as 1997, long before Russia’s first such plant was built (Muraviev and Brown 2008).

-“Reaktor 110 MWe ini ditutup pada tahun 1977 sebagai buntut dari kecelakaan non-radiasi saat pengisian bahan bakar” (The 110 MWe reactor was shut down in 1977 in the aftermath of a non-radiation accident during refuelling) (Aziz 2010).
+“Reaktor 110 MWe ini ditutup pada tahun 1977 sebagai buntut dari kecelakaan non-radiasi saat pengisian bahan bakar” (The 110 MWe reactor was shut down in 1977 in the aftermath of a nonradiation accident during refueling) (Aziz 2010).

-This account of the 1976 accident draws on Kuruc and Mátel 2007 and Cameron 2008.
+This account of the 1976 accident draws on Kuruc and Mátel (2007) and Cameron (2008).

-This account of the February 1977 accident draws on Kuruc and Mátel 2007, Burclová and Konecny 2001, and Tomčík 2007.
+This account of the February 1977 accident draws on Kuruc and Mátel (2007), Burclová and Konecny (2001), and Tomčík (2007).

-References

-Air Information Division.
-1960.
-Reactors Developed in the USSR and Its Bloc Countries.
-Library Services Division, AID Report 60-77 (October 31).